starredjaco/usbbluetooth/README.md

 This is a C library project.
 There are multiple bindings present that allow you to use this project from other languages such as Python and C#.

 Check out the [documentation](doc/README.md) for more information.

+## Contributors

+Special thanks to [Tarlogic Security](https://github.com/TarlogicSecurity/) for sponsoring part of the development of this project via paid work hours.